-- prepare and submit end of trial notification to applicable bodies. - upload results to EudraCT and/or the registry on which the trial was originally registered. - co-ordinate the writing of the End of Study report(s) for submission to applicable bodies liaising with all collaborators and investigators as appropriate. - produce an outline for the report in accordance with the CTRU Report Template and draft specific sections including the contents page, methods, results, glossary, index, protocol revisions. - take responsibility for formatting the report. - reach agreement with the CI and collaborators on responsibility for all remaining sections e.g. literature review, intervention fidelity, discussion.
+- prepare and submit end of trial notification to applicable bodies. - upload a summary of results to EudraCT and/or the registry on which the trial was originally registered within 2 years of the last data collection time point. - co-ordinate the writing of the End of Study report(s) for submission to applicable bodies liaising with all collaborators and investigators as appropriate. - produce an outline for the report in accordance with the CTRU Report Template and draft specific sections including the contents page, methods, results, glossary, index, protocol revisions. - take responsibility for formatting the report. - reach agreement with the CI and collaborators on responsibility for all remaining sections e.g. literature review, intervention fidelity, discussion.